riofficial80/ParsBART/README.md

 ### 🚦 **Pretraining Execution:**
+In this section, we will explain how we trained BART model.
 - Utilize **Hugging Face Transformers** and **PyTorch** for model training.
 - Configure **batch size**, **learning rate**, and **epoch settings**.